-A luxurious seafood chowder that can be stewed and on the table in under an hour.
-This delicious and creamy Maine Lobster Chowder Recipe will become your signature stew all year round!
+A luxurious Lobster Stew Recipe that can be simmered and on the table in under an hour.
+This delicious and creamy Maine Lobster Chowder will become your signature stew all year round!

-Savory with rich lobster base and vegetables, rich from half and half and sherry, and garnished with fresh chives and a lobster claw, this chowder is the perfect lobster-boil-in-a-bowl to serve all summer long, and the ideal cozy lobster chowder for those long, cold winter months.
+Savory with rich lobster base and vegetables, rich from cream and sherry, and garnished with fresh chives and a lobster claw, this chowder is the perfect lobster-boil-in-a-bowl to serve all summer long, and the ideal cozy lobster chowder for those long, cold winter months.

 Serve it with a crusty bread, oyster crackers or garlic baguette.
 But for goodness sakes, SERVE IT SOON.

-Lobster: I made this stew while visiting dear friends outside Portland, Maine.
-So we were lucky to be able to use fresh, whole Maine lobsters for this chowder (thanks, Allen’s Seafood!)
-If you don’t have access to whole fresh lobsters, or if you’re not comfortable cooking and shelling lobster, grab a bag of frozen lobster meat at your local grocery store or fish market.
+Lobster: I was lucky to be able to use fresh, whole Maine lobsters for this chowder (thanks, Allen's Seafood!)
+If you don't have access to whole fresh lobsters, or if you're not comfortable cooking and shelling lobster, grab a bag of frozen lobster meat at your local grocery store or fish market.
 I do prefer claw and body meat in chowder, as they remain tender longer than the more finicky lobster tail meat.
-But use what you have!
+This is one of my favorite recipes for Reheating Cooked Lobster!

 Potatoes: red potatoes are the classic choice for seafood stew, but use whatever you have on hand.

-Dry sherry: if you’ve ever made a classic lobster bisque recipe, than you’re already familiar with the lovely marriage of lobster stock and sherry.
-It adds a depth of flavor and a touch of sweetness to this very good lobster stew.
-Just a quarter cup of the sherry will add the flavor you’re looking for to our seafood stock.
+Dry sherry: if you've ever made a classic lobster bisque recipe, then you're already familiar with the lovely marriage of lobster stock and sherry.
 Substitute dry white wine, if needed.

 Lobster base: traditional Maine lobster stew and lobster bisque recipes spend HOURS building a flavorful lobster stock using lobster shells and lobster bodies.
 Our lobster chowder takes a tasty shortcut by using a quality lobster base, available at many specialty stores and online.
 It’s worth the effort to track down the lobster base, as it adds authentic flavor to the chowder.
 Substitute homemade lobster stock, seafood stock or chicken stock, if cooking for non-pescatarians.